 Under certain conditions, Conductive Media is necessary to install within a roof assembly in order to be able to perform Electronic Leak Detection.
-However, under the conditions below, conductive media is not required to perform testing and the owner does not bare the additional costs associated with its’ inclusion.
+Under the conditions below, conductive media is required to perform testing.

 Conductive Media is necessary when a second insulator is introduced.
 When a vapor retarder is included in the assembly, a breach in the roofing membrane alone will not make a connection with the conductive structural deck.
 Instead, the moisture will get in the assembly and gather between the insulation and vapor retarder.
 A breach would have to go through the membrane all the way down and through the vapor retarder for the connection to be made.